hyoyou/crud-app-elixir/README.md

 $ mix deps.get
 ```

-* Create and migrate your database with:
+* Create and migrate your database with (May need to also run with MIX_ENV=prod and/or MIX_ENV=test, depending on environment you want to set it up for):

 ```
 $ mix ecto.setup